-The Company's credit risk is primarily attributable to cash, amounts receivable and a loan receivable.
+The Company's credit risk is primarily attributable to cash and cash equivalents, amounts receivable and a loan receivable.
 The Company has no significant credit risk arising from operations.
-Cash consists of bank deposits with Canadian chartered banks.
-The loan receivable as described in Note 10 is secured by all assets of the borrower.
+Cash and cash equivalents consist of bank deposits with Canadian chartered banks and guaranteed investment certificates issued by a Canadian chartered bank.
+The loan receivable as described in Note 9 is secured by all assets of the borrower.